 Routing principles & logic

 Calls will be routed through to your users based on the business hours of your numbers and the availability of the users assigned to each line.
 If your phone number is closed, or your users are unavailable, then the call will not be routed to them.

 You can follow the set-up guidelines to establish your business hours for each of your phone lines so that the number will open and close automatically each day.
-Additionally, you’ll want to determine which messages you would like to enable so that customers can either leave a voicemail or call back when the phone number has opened again/there are more available agents.
+Additionally, you will want to determine which messages you would like to enable so that customers can either leave a voicemail or call back when the phone number has opened again/there are more available agents.

 Next, it’s essential that you have assigned users and/or teams in the call distribution of the phone line so that calls can be answered.
-As a best practice, we recommend that users utilize the working hour’s feature (set-up through their user profile on the phone) so that their availability will automatically change to Available and Do Not Disturb based on their schedule.
+As a best practice, we recommend that users utilize the availability feature (set up through their user profile on the phone) so that their availability will automatically change to Available and Do Not Disturb based on their schedule.

 In the Aircall, a user can either be: